Anthony-Murray/code_institute_p1_amcareers/README.md

 ### Performance

-Google Lighthouse in Google's Chrome Developer Tools was used in ingconito mode to test the performance of the website.
+Google Lighthouse in Google's Chrome Developer Tools was used in incognito mode to test the performance of the website.
 The following pages were tested: